-What parts of this poem are similar to the Red Riding Hood fairy tale?
-How is the ending of the poem different from the ending of the fairy tale?
-(How does the girl defend herself?)
-How do we know the poet met Red Riding Hood?
-(Look at the last verse of the poem.)
+D' Let's write Wh nat parts of this poem are similar to the Red Riding Hood fairy tale?
+How is the ending of defend herself?) the poem different from the ending of the fairy tale?
+(How does the girl How do we know the poet met Red Riding Hood?
+(Look at the last verse of the poem.) - 6

 Make up a role play of the poem.
-You will need the following characters: Red Riding Hood, the grandmother, the wolf and the poet.
+You will need the following characters:

+Red Riding Hood, the grandmother, the wolf and the poet.